+11 d by her/his advisor

-- olio has been reviewed and approved 1 0 y 1101, 1110 uu v 1001, committee as having met all portf olio requirements.
-Major Professor Signature Date Committee Member Signature Date
+committee as having met all portfol lio requirements.

+Major Professor Signature Date

+Committee Member Signature Date

 Note: The portfolio must be completed and approved before the thesis, clinical project, or dissertation defense can be scheduled.